-Stocks tumble as Fed's outlook on rates disappoints
+Stocks slump as Fed's outlook on rates disappoints

 “So, seriously something to keep a close eye on.
 We do expect a very difficult year for investors.”

-As one 25 basis point rate hike would likely invert the yield curve, many market players are skeptical whether the Fed can raise rates at all next year.
+As one 25 basis point rate hike would likely invert the yield curve, many market players are sceptical whether the Fed can raise rates at all next year.

-Fed funds futures are now pricing in only about 50 percent chance of one rate hike.
+Fed funds futures are now pricing in only about a 50 percent chance of one rate hike.

-The dollar bounced back against major currencies after the Fed was perceived to be more hawkish than anticipated.
+The dollar initially gained as the Fed was seen as more hawkish but it lost steam against other safe-haven currencies, such as the yen.

-“Traders sold the dollar yesterday, on hopes today’s Fed would be even more dovish,” said Kengo Suzuki, chief FX strategist at Mizuho Securities.

-China’s yuan weakened in early Asian trade after the country’s central bank left its short-term borrowing rates unchanged on Thursday, choosing not to follow its U.S. counterpart.

-The yuan weakened past the 6.91-to-the-dollar level after the People’s Bank of China introduced a targeted lending measure to support growth in a slowing economy and last traded at 6.9079 per dollar, 0.2 percent softer on the day.
+The Chinese yuan weakened after China’s central bank introduced a targeted lending measure on Thursday to support growth in a slowing economy.

+The onshore yuan was trading at 6.902 per dollar, 0.1 percent weaker on the day, having earlier weakened to 6.915 per dollar.

 On Thursday, Japan kept its policy settings unchanged, as expected.